faisalee/ExodusBin/README.md

     - `TablesToMigrate = TABLE_NAME LIKE '%'`
 - `SkipTableMigration`
   - This defines the list of tables that you want to skip from the Migration process, this only useful if you have specify "%" for `TablesToMigrate`
+- `CreateViews`
+  - YES/NO will decide if Views will be migrated or not.
+- `CreatePLSQL`
+  - YES/NO will decide if PL/SQL (Stored Procedures / Stored Functions) will be migrated or not.
+- `CreateTriggers`
+  - YES/NO will decide if Triggers will be migrated or not.

 *One important thing to take note is, don't select MySQL internal tables and databases for migration for instance `mysql`, `sys` etc.!*